-Living quite close to Greece and Turkey, made it impossible for me to not love certain traditional dishes from these amazing cultures.
+Living in a country quite close to Greece and Turkey, made it impossible for me to love certain traditional dishes from these amazing cultures.
 Dreamy sweets, olives, citrus, cheese you name it and I’ll love it.
 I’m a foodie, can’t help it.

 But there is one dish (sort of) that almost all southern European cultures share: pita bread!
 Let’s take a few seconds to nod all together that this ridiculously easy type of bread is just too delicious.
 And super easy to make.

 It comes in different shapes, sizes and combination.
 From Greece to Turkey or Lebanon, they all love it.
 Probably because it requires pretty much 0 cooking skills and less than 30 mins to put together.

 I keep bragging about how easy it is to make pita bread, but it was not easy for the boy and myself to discover the perfect recipe.
 We tried different ingredients (with yeast, without yeast, with olive oil, without olive oil, etc), different proportions and so on.
 Let’s say it was quite a journey to discover how to make homemade pita bread.
 I pretty much all the time go for this no yeast version because I don’t have the patience.
 But you can try it with yeast any time, no problem.

 Servings: 2 | Prep.
 Time: 10 mins | Waiting Time: n/a | Cook Time: 10 mins | Difficulty: Easy